PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 observation-destination-only change and the focused suite exercises all three owners.

+## Post-SiNet attention and activation result characterization

+The next unit is limited to the three consecutive observations after the post-SiNet Split/Conv/Concat bridge: SiNet double-Logistic mix-attention, mixed Mean/ReduceMax/Concat/MirrorPad layout cleanup, and the Dequantize/HardSigmoid/Quantize bridge.
+Their fixed schemas contain one bounded integer each; the mixed-attention owner continues to receive the conversion diagnostics stream, but diagnostic events are not copied into its returned mapping.
+None of the three locals is loaded.

+The mixed-attention result module now strictly expects the exact `cleanup.post_sinet.*` records, nested owner expressions including diagnostics arguments, adjacency, preceding Split/Conv/Concat phase, following shared NDHWC/cost-volume state-scope creation, and absence of result loads.
+No production source changed.

+Validation completed sequentially under core-only `uv`: the related baseline is `14 passed in 1.04s`.
+Characterization must preserve those passes plus one intentional strict expected failure.
+Targeted Ruff, bytecode compilation, and whitespace validation are required before committing and pushing this checkpoint.

+Implement only the three destinations after the checkpoint.
+Preserve diagnostic behavior, outer boundaries, owner arguments, and execution order;
+grow the store from 124 to 127 records, run sequential gates, document, commit, and push.
+Never create, update, or reopen a pull request.

 ## Guarded terminal BatchMatMul implementation

 The three characterized results now record inside their original guard under: